imageio/imageio/docs/examples.rst

 Reading Multiple Files from a ZIP archive
 -----------------------------------------

-Assuming there is only image files in the ZIP archive, you can iterate over them with a simple script like the one below.
+Assuming there are only image files in the ZIP archive you can iterate over them with a simple script like the one below.

 .. code-block:: python